Older dog heart problems are fairly common, and your senior dog may develop some type of heart disease…. eventually.

-Quality of life is something else you have to factor into the equation.
+Quality of life is something else you must factor into the equation.

-BUT, the drugs used to control and treat older dog heart problems can be effective, in giving him more time as well as improving his quality of life.
+BUT, the medications used to control and treat older dog heart problems can be effective, in giving him more time as well as improving his quality of life.

 Your veterinarian is the best person to talk to about your dog’s prognosis as he/she knows the symptoms, damage, treatment options and so on that are unique to him.

 The information on our site is not a substitute for in-person veterinarian consultations.
 Vetster has partnered with several thousand licensed US veterinarians to provide online video consultations 24/7.
 Book an appointment (get 10% off with our code SENIORTAIL10).